 Kind of fitting that we focused on that today, as it is the fourth anniversary of 9-11.
 Sometimes I think of it and it seems so long ago…it isn’t really something I think about much anymore.
 It has been pushed aside due to life.
 My life.
 But today I wanted to remember that day a bit more, and try to recapture how I felt, and some of what I learned.
 At the very least, I wanted to blog about my experience on September 11, 2001.

 We lived in Provo…right on 9th East.
-Joel worked at BYU, just down the street.
-Bria wasn’t quite a year old yet.
-We were having Joel’s best friend, Matt, and his latest girlfriend over for dinner that night and I needed to go shopping for a couple last minute things for the salad.
-So, I took Joel to work and I stopped at the Creamery on 9th (used to be Kent’s market) to get those last few items and then planned on heading home to clean the house and babysit my baby nephew, Brayden.
+My husband worked at BYU, just down the street.
+My oldest daughter wasn’t quite a year old yet.
+We were having my husband’s best friend and his girlfriend over for dinner that night and I needed to go shopping for a couple last minute things for the salad.
+So, I took him to work and I stopped at the Creamery on 9th (used to be Kent’s market) to get those last few items and then planned on heading home to clean the house and babysit my baby nephew.